Eirevet is a veterinarian specialized in canine and feline internal medicine who owns a small animal veterinary hospital in Ireland.

 As well as being susceptible to viral and bacterial infections, your cat is more likely to develop heavy burdens of parasites, even with a lower level of exposure.
 Hands, feet and clothing can easily carry fleas or worm eggs or larvae from outdoors, and regular deworming and flea treatments are essential.

 Cats with FIV should never be fed raw meat as they are much more likely to suffer acute food poisoning, or infection with toxoplasma which can lead to serious illness or death.
 A balanced, good quality commercial cat food is the best diet for most cats, but especially those with immunodeficiency.

-Of course, as well as the risk from your cat, your FIV positive kitty is also more susceptible to contracting other illnesses from cats outdoors.
-This risk is also obviously eliminated by prevent his/her contact with cats of unknown health status.
+Of course, as well as the risk from your cat, your FIV-positive kitty is also more susceptible to contracting other illnesses from cats outdoors.
+This risk is also obviously eliminated by preventing his/her contact with cats of unknown health status.

 If your cat has been used to having outdoor access, then it is vital that you try to replace some of the stimulation which outdoor living provides within the confines of your home.
 Climbing trees, laser pointers, and robotic mice are just a few of the things you can provide to make your home more stimulating and cat-friendly.

 What Does It All Mean?